 The purpose of the first resurrection from the dead, the resurrection of the royal priesthood, is to change the occupants of the thrones located in the air above the earth.

-Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: (Ephesians 2:2)
+in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, (Ephesians 2:2)

-“The ruler of the authority of the air.”
+“The prince of the power of the air.”

 The reason the royal priesthood is caught into the air to meet the Lord is that God’s priests, the brothers of Christ, are to be seated on the thrones presently occupied by the fallen dignitaries of the heavens.

-Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
+Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
+And thus we shall always be with the Lord.
 (I Thessalonians 4:17)